Bay of Plenty Rugby Union: Representatives

 Bay of Plenty-based players were amongst the most prominent in the formative years of the game, but it was not until 1911 that the Bay of Plenty union was fully affiliated to the national body.
 Up until this time the BOP union was included within the South Auckland union boundaries.
 As the boundaries of the new union grew, and new sub-unions were formed, the union achieved its first national representation when A.L.
 McLean was selected for the All Blacks in 1921.
-McLean was the first of 22 men who have represented New Zealand while wearing the blue and gold hoops, in addition to the many players who received their rugby education in the Bay of Plenty before achieving higher honours elsewhere.
+McLean was the first of 27 men who have represented New Zealand while wearing the blue and gold hoops, in addition to the many players who received their rugby education in the Bay of Plenty before achieving higher honours elsewhere.
 As the heartland of Maori rugby the region has produced a large number of Māori All Blacks, while age group and secondary school teams from throughout the union have also established a long and successful heritage that is the envy of many.

 Great players

 Sam Cane who hails from Reporoa is the most capped All Black who has represented Bay of Plenty.

-Cane has 70 caps for the New Zealand National team and has been the captain since the start of 2020.
+Cane has 104 caps for the New Zealand National team and was the captain since the start of 2020 to the end of 2023.

-Les McLean was the first of the 22 players who have so far been selected for the All Blacks from Bay of Plenty.
+Les McLean was the first of the 27 players who have so far been selected for the All Blacks from Bay of Plenty.
 He played as a forward in the second and third tests against the 1921 Springboks – and at full-back against New South Wales in 1923.

 Hika Reid hails from Ngongotahā near Rotorua, Reid's grandfather, J. Hikatarewa, played for New Zealand Maori in 1913.
 Reid was selected for the All Blacks in 1980 when test incumbent Andy Dalton was unavailable for what turned out to be a disappointing tour of Australia.
 Reid's performances at hooker, however, were impressive.
 A dynamic runner with ball in hand, he revolutionised the way in which hookers played the game.
 Sean Fitzpatrick was the most famous of those to adopt this high-energy approach.
 His try in the second test victory over Australia in Brisbane has been described as one of 'the most spectacular tries in test history'.
 He started and finished a move that began 10 m from his own try line.
 Despite this sort of ability, for much of his career Reid was Andy Dalton's understudy.
 By 1986 he had also slipped behind Fitzpatrick, and he was overlooked for the 1987 World Cup.

 Greg Rowlands, a 1976 All Black to Argentina, holds the record for the most games – 161 – and most points – 1008 – for Bay of Plenty.